Justin Turner Preview, Player Props: Red Sox vs. Royals

 Justin Turner At The Plate

-- Among qualified batters in MLB action, his batting average ranks 15th, his on-base percentage ranks 28th, and he is 28th in the league in slugging.
+- Among the qualifying hitters in baseball, his batting average ranks 17th, his on-base percentage ranks 30th, and he is 30th in the league in slugging.

+- In 71.3% of his 122 games this season, Turner has picked up at least one hit.
+He's also had 40 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.